10 Reasons You Should Travel to Poland

-Poland… have you even heard of this country?
-We are native Poles, we travel the world and after more than 3 years of our adventures we have a whole different perspective on our homeland.
-Every time someone hears our language he/ she asks: Are you Russian?
+Poland… have you ever heard of this country?
+Being a native Pole is sometimes funny, especially while being abroad.
+Usually, when people hear our language, they ask: Are you Russian?
 You sound like Russian.
-Every time we say where are we from people answer: Ohhh Holland!
+When we say where are we from, they reply: Ohhh Holland!
 How nice.
-Seriously, only few people we met on the road could tell us ANYTHING about Poland.
-Most of them had no idea that this country even exist.
-And there are so many reasons you should travel Poland!
+Seriously, only a few people we met on the road could tell us ANYTHING about Poland.
+Most of them had no idea that this country even exists.
+Too bad!
+There are so many reasons you should travel Poland!

 No, Polish is not Russian.
 It’s true that these languages sound similar but they are different.
-Holland is also an European country but it’s 6 times smaller than Poland and in our opinion, it has much less to offer.
-We just can’t understand why one of the biggest countries in Europe, the country with the richest history, the most friendly people and delicious food is so underrated!
+Holland is also a European country but it’s 6 times smaller than Poland.
+We just can’t understand why one of the biggest countries in Europe, the country with a rich history, friendly people, and delicious food is so underrated!
 It’s unbelievable!
-In this post we will try to convince you to visit our homeland.
+In this post, we will try to convince you to visit our homeland.

-There are 1,269 nature reserves in Poland, 23 national parks in Poland and a hundred bird sanctuaries.
+There are 1,269 nature reserves, 23 national parks, and a hundred bird sanctuaries in Poland.

 Poland has a really rich history, so you will see unique monuments everywhere, no matter if it’s a big city, small town or a village.
 Churches, castles (like Lancut castle), tenements are only examples of the amazing architecture you can see in Poland.

-Traveling in Poland is cheap.
+Traveling to Poland is cheap.
 Comparing to famous European tourist destinations like Paris or London, the Polish prices are ridiculously low.
 You will pay half a price for the food, accommodation or transportation.

-$3 for two course meal, $20 for a double room with private bathroom and king size bed sounds reasonable, right?
+$5 for a two-course meal, $35 for a double room with private bathroom and king size bed sound reasonable, right?

-Polish language is considered as one of the hardest in the world.
+Polish language is considered as one of the most difficult in the world.

-And this is the Polish culture- we love and fight with all our hearts.
-Poles are one of the most friendly and hospitable people in Europe.
+Despite the difficult past, Poles are one of the most friendly and hospitable people in Europe.
 Even though they are distanced at the beginning, they will always help you in need.

-Polish food is literally the best in Europe.
-And it’s not only about the taste but also about the ingredients.
-The quality of Polish food is really high, basically everything you can find in a grocery could be qualified as organic in countries like the US.
+Polish food is one of the best in Europe.
+It’s not only because of the taste but also because of the ingredients.
+The quality of Polish food is really high.
+Almost everything you can find in a grocery could be qualified as organic in countries like the US.

-Dishes in Poland (and some other countries of Easter Europe) can’t be compared to anything else.
-They are filling but healthy.
+Food in Poland (and some other countries of Eastern Europe) can’t be compared to anything else.
+You need to try it!

 You must have heard about pierogi though.
 Polish dumplings filled with potatoes and cottage cheese are a simple meal but you won’t be able to stop eating once you try them.

 How about bigos?
-Made from fermented cabbage (it turns out kimchi is not the only one) and kielbasa is a perfect idea for an unforgettable dinner.
+Made from fermented cabbage (it turns out kimchi is not the only one in the world) and kielbasa is a perfect idea for an unforgettable dinner.

-And bread… ohhh….
-It’s literally the best in the world!
-Always fresh with no improves, based on hundred years old recipes.
+And bread… It’s literally the best in the world!
+Always delicious, based on hundred years old recipes.

 Sorry to tell you this but you will put on weight for sure after visiting Poland.
 And it’s not about the fattening food but because you won’t be able to resist eating more and more even though you are already full!